adityakishan2018/AboutPrivateProjects/README.md

 There are several colleges and schools which have already started doing physical classroom sessions keeping Covid protocol in consideration.
 But biometric based attendance system has created a challenge because it will increase the risk of spreading covid as all students of a class will be using same biometric machine.
 This mini project is a small endeavour towards solving these issues.

+There are four main problems that we are trying to solve with the help of this project:
+### Following are some of the problems in the existing system:
+I. Extra lecture time (10 minutes) wasted in registering attendance using a biometric sensorbased system.
+II.
+Absentees being able to give attendance because the sensor is located outside the classroom.
+III.
+High Risk of spreading Covid if continued with the existing biometric based Attendance System
+IV. (future problem) Students trying to give a proxy using friends' photos when they realise face recognition based technology is being used.

+### PROPOSED SOLUTION
+Following are solutions to the above-stated problems:
+I. With the help of face recognition (camera facing towards the classroom), the detected faces of the students in the live video feed will be taken and then matched with the faces of the registered students.
+II.
+The entire video feed will be visible to the faculty along with recognition status.
+III.
+There are three possible recognition statuses that a live face will be tagged with.
+These are “Name_of_student”, “Unknown”, “Name_of_student_fake”.
+IV.
+Upon successful recognition and liveness detection, their name, registration number, and time-stamp are recorded in a csv file.
+V. When the lecture time is over and the faculty ends the session, he/she is prompted to enter the password of his/her registered mail.
+VI.
+The login credentials of only that faculty will be considered who is allotted for that particular slot (day and time).
+VII.
+As soon as the password is entered, a mail consisting of the attendance report (csv file consisting of present student details) is sent to his/her mail id.

 ### project demo ( )
 ### project documentation (  )